amezcua/Beak/README.md

 If the callback url is not set the OAuth flow will not work and the login process will fail.

 ## Future improvements
-- The code has been left as expressive as possible on purpose and hence no code generation libraries have been included, which might help in the future if the application grows.
-Specifically a DI framework (Dagger 2) could be of benefit to remove some boilerplate code or the presentation framework in Clean Contacts which allows for more streamlined presenters.
-- Only simple threading is used in the presenters, opening a new thread whenever a network operation has to be performed which is then passed to the UI thread according to the mechanism specified by the calling activity.
-- Caching of the timelines would improve app startup to get the gome timeline so the use of a repository would be beneficial in this case; going to the network to retrieve the timeline only for new data.
+- Caching of the timelines (and oauth related data) would improve app startup so the use of a repository would be beneficial in this case; going to the network to retrieve the timeline only for new data.
+- Displaying a small specific user timeline in the user details screen would give that screen more reason for being there as right now it displays only very basic information.
+It would be a good opportunity to play with the design.